Ohio Cannabis Business Licenses

 Growing, processing, and selling hemp and hemp extracts is legal in Ohio.
 Ohio’s Hemp Program is administered by the Ohio Department of Agriculture and has been approved by the USDA as of December 27, 2019.
 The 2021 Ohio hemp growing season application period is open through April 9, 2021.
 Application requirements depend on the license type, but those seeking to sell hemp and hemp extracts do not need a license to perform those activities.

 ARE YOU PREPARING FOR THE OHIO CANNABIS MARKET?

-Ohio is not currently accepting applications for medical cannabis dispensaries.
-As their medical cannabis industry flourishes in the coming years, the opportunity for more dispensaries will arise.
-Get ahead of the curve by developing your Ohio medical cannabis business plan.
-Contact Point7 today to discuss our products and service packages available to make the application process and post licensure operations seamless.
+The Ohio Board of Pharmacy is currently not accepting applications for medical cannabis dispensaries but is on the cusp of announcing a major update to its licensing application timeline and requirements.
+As the state’s medical cannabis industry flourishes in the coming years, the opportunity for more dispensaries will arise out of necessity.
+Get ahead of the curve by developing your Ohio medical cannabis business plan and application strategy.
+Contact Point7 today to discuss our products and service packages, which can make the application process and post licensure operations seamless.